Mediacauseagency/classy-to-hubspot/README.md

 ## Todo:
-- rename classy to getClassy
-- rename formatData to formatClassyData
 - add tests for formatData (use tmp data)
 - double check all of the field names
 - format to Classy data to csv and send csv to client
 - setup HubSpot integration